kragorg/dng/characters/Scarlet Tanager.md

 # Scarlet Tanager

+<span class="dropcap">Scarlet Tanager grew up</span>
-Scarlet Tanager grew up tangled in brambles and birdcalls, raised more by moss and moonlight than by halfling hearths.
+tangled in brambles and birdcalls, raised more by moss and moonlight than by halfling hearths.
 Her early days were wild — tracking foxes through the fog, mimicking bird whistles, and napping on sun-warmed roots with her owl companion Sparky perched nearby.

 From the forest, she learned healing — which roots soothed pain, which fungus cured rot, which songs calmed frightened deer.
 But she also studied: sketching leaves in a threadbare notebook, tracking lunar cycles, deciphering glyphs etched in ancient bark.